Linuxfabrik/monitoring-plugins/INSTALL.rst

 Installation on Linux
 ---------------------

-* Get the tar or zip file from `Linuxfabrik's Download Server <https://download.linuxfabrik.ch/monitoring-plugins/linux>`_ and unpack it to a folder of your choice, usually ``/usr/lib64/nagios/plugins``
+* Get the zip file from `Linuxfabrik's Download Server <https://download.linuxfabrik.ch/monitoring-plugins/>`_ and unpack it to a folder of your choice, usually ``/usr/lib64/nagios/plugins``

 * On Linux, some check plugins require ``sudo``-permissions to run.
 To do this, we provide ``sudoers`` files for various operating system families in ``monitoring-plugins/assets/sudoers``, for example ``RedHat.sudoers``.
 The file name is compatible to `ansible_facts['os_family'] <https://github.com/ansible/ansible/blob/37ae2435878b7dd76b812328878be620a93a30c9/lib/ansible/module_utils/facts.py#L267>`_.
 You need to place this file in ``/etc/sudoers.d/`` on the target host.